-The Legislative Programming program is directly responsible for all public meetings, any policy management required within the Town, and legislative coordination.
+The Legislative Programming program is directly responsible for all public meetings, policy management within Town, and legislative coordination.
 This program holds all costs associated with the advisory boards.
 Legislative Programming is currently responsible for approximately 16.82% of staffs time, and 15.85% of the department's expenditures.